naida23/artianalytics_task/README.md

 # ArtiAnalytics AI Engineer Assignment

-This project implements the steps given in AI Engineer Assignment by ArtiAnalytics.
-The task is to develop a simple feedforward neural network and observe how it performs on given mnist data.
-Dataset should be split into 10 subsets and then augmented as explained in the assignment sheet.
+This project implements the steps outlined in the AI Engineer Assignment by ArtiAnalytics.
+The task is to develop a simple feedforward neural network and evaluate its performance on the provided MNIST dataset.
+The dataset is first split into 10 subsets and then augmented as specified in the assignment instructions.

 # Repository Structure
 The repository is organized as follows: